 During the first 20 years of his career, Jules worked in the business world.
 He was the CEO for International Operations of ClientLogic Corporation, a global leader in outsourced customer relationship management (CRM) solutions.
 He worked for almost 10 years for Royal Dutch/Shell, among others as managing director of Shell Bulgaria, and he began his career as an analyst at McKinsey & Co.

-Jules currently serves on the Energy Transition Commission, and is the co-chair of the WEF Future Council on Energy.
+Jules currently serves as co-chair of the WEF Global Future Council for Net Zero.
 He also is a non-executive board member of the Energy Web Foundation and of Solidia Technologies, Inc. and an advisory board member of Land Life Company.
 Jules is married to Searl Vetter and has four children.